Eilya1387/light-dark-mode-btn/README.md

 # Light & Dark Mode Toggle 🌗

-A clean and responsive toggle button that switches your website's appearance between Light and Dark modes — built with HTML, CSS, and JavaScript.
+A clean and responsive toggle button that switches your website's appearance between Light and Dark modes — built with HTML, CSS.

 ## 🔍 Preview